- Respiratory infections in Bearded Dragons

 Metabolic Bone Disease (MBD)

-This occurs mainly in young dragons, but can develop in older dragons too.
+This occurs mainly in young dragons, but can develop in older dragons too and is probably one of the biggest signs of owners failing to care for their Bearded Dragons.
 It results from poor diet, lack of calcium and vitamin D3 along with a lack of UVB which aids the metabolism of calcium and production of vitamin D. Again with regular handling you should be able to spot this, a lack of UVB will produce lethargy which is a very early warning sign and they will have dull eyes.
 Providing you have been giving a calcium supplement in their diet then the lack of UVB will be the most likely cause.
 It’s worth noting that UVB bulbs need to be replaced every 12 months roughly as the amount of UVB generated from the bulb will decrease significantly over time.
 Later symptoms of Metabolic Bone Disease will be spongy/ weak legs and jaws and you may see deformities in the spine and legs and they may also have tremors/ shaking.
 Once MBD has reached this stage the effects are hard, if not impossible, to reverse.

 Tails and Feet

 When kept together nipped toes and tails are very common where there is a lack of space or an aggressive cage mate.
 Common causes also occur when there is a lack of food for all of them, or a lack of hiding places and basking spots.
 Keep an eye on dominant behaviour, the more aggressive lizard will grow in size quicker and the problem will accelerate.
-The best option is to always separate out the aggressive reptile and house individually, although if there is enough space provided then you may not ever need to do this or see any aggressive behaviour.
+The best option is to always house individually, although if there is enough space provided then you may not ever see any aggressive behaviour but in the longterm more space is a must for the health of a Bearded Dragon.
 When you do notice a bitten toe or tail then quickly bath the area in warm water and apply an antiseptic such as Tamadine, it is rare that the tail or toe will ever grow back but at least the deterioration is halted, if left unchecked then the infection can spread and they’ll lose a lot more of their bodies.
 In very young Bearded Dragons, you’ll also sometimes see infections caused from insects that have been left in the vivarium with the babies.
 Insects get hungry too, and will bite anything to see if it’s edible.

 The quickest way to see if your reptile has an parasites is to check their excrement, note especially for any reddish/blood coloured poo as this is a fairly sure sign of intestinal issues.
 The most common parasite in reptiles is Coccidia, evidence suggests that these parasites can come from crickets/ locusts/ worms etc… that have been bred in unsanitary conditions.
 If you suspect that there is a parasitic infection then be sure to quickly remove any poo as this is normally how your Beardie will transmit the parasite back to itself and to others.
 Take a sample of this to a vets for them to check.
 Symptoms of parasite infections will normally show in Dragons as a lack of appetite, lack of energy and anorexia.
 To avoid this, always clean away a Beardies mess promptly, they’re not adverse to treading through their own mess.